toolpath/syil/docs/docs.md

 **PROBECIRCULARBOSS**

 The Probe Circular Boss macro probes 4 points of a circular boss and calculates the center.
 The A argument is the selected work coordinate(G54-59).
 The B argument is the diameter of the stock.
 The C argument is the distance the probe should move in Z below the edges of the stock.
+The D argument enables inspection reporting which pops up a calculated diameter after the routine finishes.
 The Probe should be roughly centered and above the stock before beginning.

 ![probeCircularBoss](images/probeCircularBoss.png)